SheelimaKalra24/React_project/README.md

-# React_project
+# Vite_project
-project with html,css, and javascript
+project with html,css, javascript and react